 · For the majority of authors, getting published with the biggies can be a long-drawn process.
 Hence, it is good to know how much time it takes beforehand because a huge part of making art is waiting.
 While some of it is necessary, often it can get extremely taxing.

-· You must communicate with the publisher’s editor or the agent who is representing you to understand the time and the reason it takes the same.
-After all, all the stakeholders want only what’s best for the book.
+· You must have clear communication skills with the publisher’s editor and/or the agent who is representing you to understand the time and the reason it takes the same.
+After all, the stakeholders want only what’s best for the book, including agents, publishers and editors.